tovaperlman/ITU_Project/itu-project/docs/eda.md

 ## Facebook Data

 ## Training Set EDA
 We also did some Exploratory Data Analysis once our training dataset was created.
+You will not be able to run this on your own until you have run the Data Gathering and Feature Engineering scripts.
 [Click Here](scripts/testing.html) for the full notebook of explanatory visualizations.
 [Click here](scripts/testing.ipynb) for the Jupyter Notebook .ipynb file.